microsoft/KubeDevice/README.md

 2. `RemoveNode(nodeName string)`
 Similar to AddNode, this function is called when a node is removed from the scheduler.
 3. `PodFitsDevice(nodeInfo *types.NodeInfo, podInfo *types.PodInfo, fillAllocateFrom bool) (bool, []PredicateFailureReason, float64)`
-You can use informatin in NodeInfo and PodInfo to determine if the pod will fit on a given node, i.e. constraints specified in podInfo are being met.
+You can use information in NodeInfo and PodInfo to determine if the pod will fit on a given node, i.e. constraints specified in podInfo are being met.
 If `fillAllocateFrom` is true, only then do you need to fill the `AllocateFrom` field.
 4. `PodAllocate(nodeInfo *types.NodeInfo, podInfo *types.PodInfo) error`